kzu/kzu.github.io/_posts/2023-01-16-pack-readme-includes.md

 ## NuGetizer to the rescue!

+> You can now use the streamlined [Readme](https://nuget.org/packages/Readme) package
+> instead of switching entirely to nugetizer.
+It has the same include feature, but
+> is compatible with both nugetizer and SDK pack.

 Luckily, I'm using [nugetizer](https://github.com/devlooped/nugetizer/) to pack my project, which has a great feature for [package readme](https://github.com/devlooped/nugetizer#package-readme): includes!